Dana Gas: Kurdistan Region of Iraq

 Through the Pearl Petroleum consortium, Dana Gas and Crescent Petroleum operate the Chemchemal and Khor Mor (Sulaymaniyah Governorate) gas fields in Iraqi Kurdistan.
 Dana Gas has operated in Iraqi Kurdistan since 2007, and signed a ten-year gas sales agreement with the government in 2018.
 The Khor Mor plant, active since 2008, supplies natural gas to power stations in Bazian, Chemchemal, Erbil.

 By April 2025, cumulative production from Khor Mor reached 500 million barrels of oil equivalent, with total investment exceeding US$3.5 billion.
 The plant supplies fuel for about 75 percent of the KRI’s electricity generation, providing power for more than six million people.
 Production in early 2025 averaged 525 million standard cubic feet per day (MMscf/d) of gas, 15,200 barrels per day of condensate, and 1,070 tonnes per day of LPG.

 Dana Gas and Crescent Petroleum struck a twenty-year gas sales agreement with the KRG in 2019, as part of Pearl Petroleum.
 This included the KM250 expansion project, which began in 2019 and was completed in 2025, and added 250 MMscf/d of processing capacity, a 50 percent increase, raising total Khor Mor output to 750 MMscf/d.

+By January 2026, Dana Gas had increased output at Khor Mor to more than 700 million cubic feet per day, a net production increase of 15,000 barrels of oil.
+However, in March 2026 all operations at Khor Mor were suspended due to the ongoing conflict between the U.S., Israel and Iran.